 The H Shares were listed on the Stock Exchange in December 2021, and the Company obtained net proceeds of approximately HK\$473.5 million from the Global Offering.
-In order to enhance the efficiency of the use of the net proceeds and to balance the use of the net proceeds in a more reasonable manner while aligning with the Company's business development need, coupled with the changes in external environmental factors, the Board has resolved on 29 November 2022 to utilize approximately HK\$36.9 million of the net proceeds (approximately RMB30.0 million and approximately 7.8% of the net proceeds) to repay existing bank borrowings of the Group.
-For further details in respect of the change in use of proceeds from the Global Offering, please refer to the announcement of the Company dated 29 November 2022 (the "Change in Use of Proceeds Announcement").
+For details in respect of the change in intended use of net proceeds as disclosed in the Prospectus, please refer to the announcement of the Company dated 29 November 2022 (the "Change in Use of Proceeds Announcement").

-As at 31 December 2023, the Group has utilised approximately HK\$396.3 million of the net proceeds for the intended purposes set out in the Prospectus and the Change in Use of Proceeds Announcement, accounting for 83.7% of all raised funds, and the remaining unutilised net proceeds was approximately HK\$77.2 million.
+As at 31 December 2024, the Group has utilised approximately HK\$443.1 million of the net proceeds for the intended purposes set out in the Prospectus and the Change in Use of Proceeds Announcement, accounting for 93.6% of all raised funds, and the remaining unutilised net proceeds was approximately HK\$30.4 million.
 It is expected that the unutilised net proceeds from the Global Offering will continue to be used according to the purposes and proportions as disclosed in the Prospectus and the Change in Use of Proceeds Announcement.
 Details of the use of proceeds from the Global Offering was as follows:

-Intended use of proceeds Original allocation of net proceeds as stated in the Prospectus Revised allocation of net proceeds (note 1) Actual use of net proceeds up to 31 December 2023 Unutilized proceeds as of 31 December 2023 Expected timeline for use of unutilised proceeds Increase the Group's production capacity of the Shanghai Production Base (as defined in the Prospectus) and the Jiangsu Production Base (as defined in the Prospectus) HK\$219.7 million HK\$219.7 million HK\$176.0 million HK\$43.7 million By the second half of 2024 Strengthening the Group's research and development capability HK\$94.2 million HK\$94.2 million HK\$74.0 million HK\$20.2 million By the second half of 2024 2 Enhancing the Group's sales and marketing efforts HK\$48.8 million HK\$10.9 million HK\$2.60 million HK\$8.3 million By the second half of 2024 2 Working capital and general corporate purposes HK\$47.3 million HK\$47.3 million HK\$47.3 million - Not applicable Enhance the Group's production efficiency and technology in craftsmanship HK\$38.4 million HK\$38.4 million HK\$33.4 million HK\$5.0 million By the second half of 2024 Repayment of the Group's bank borrowings, while such borrowings were principally used to finance the Group's working capital to support its business operation HK\$25.1 million 3 HK\$62.0 million HK\$62.0 million - Not applicable
+Intended use of proceeds Original allocation of net proceeds as stated in the Prospectus Revised allocation of net proceeds (note 1) Actual use of net proceeds up to 31 December 2024 Unutilized proceeds as of 31 December 2024 Expected timeline for use of unutilised proceeds Increase the Group's production capacity of the Shanghai Production Base (as defined in the Prospectus) and the Jiangsu Production Base (as defined in the Prospectus) HK\$219.7 million HK\$219.7 million HK\$198.1 million HK\$21.6 million By the first half of 2025 Strengthening the Group's research and development capability HK\$94.2 million HK\$94.2 million HK\$94.2 million - Not applicable Enhancing the Group's sales and marketing efforts HK\$48.8 million HK\$10.9 million HK\$4.7 million HK\$6.2 million By the first half of 2025 2 Working capital and general corporate purposes HK\$47.3 million HK\$47.3 million HK\$47.3 million - Not applicable Enhance the Group's production efficiency and technology in craftsmanship HK\$38.4 million HK\$38.4 million HK\$35.8 million HK\$2.6 million By the first half of 2025 Repayment of the Group's bank borrowings, while such borrowings were principally used to finance the Group's working capita to support its business operation HK\$25.1 million 3 HK\$62.0 million HK\$62.0 million - Not applicable

-- 1. For the avoidance of doubt, any discrepancies between the total and the sums of the amounts listed in the table are due to rounding. - 2.
-The Company expects to fully utilise the remaining unutilised net proceeds for (1) strengthening the Group's research and development capability; and (2) enhancing the Group's sales and marketing efforts by the second half of 2024, representing a one-year delay in its expected timeframe.
+- For the avoidance of doubt, any discrepancies between the total and the sums of the amounts listed in the table are due to rounding. - 2.
+The Company expects to fully utilise the remaining unutilised net proceeds for enhancing the Group's sales and marketing efforts by the first half of 2025, representing a two-year delay in its expected timeframe.
 The delay is primarily due to the adjustment of its business development strategy as affected by the social, economic and environmental impacts on the macroeconomic environment in China. - 3.
 The net proceeds for the planned use under the original allocation, being approximately HK\$25.1 million, have been fully utilised for the repayment of the Group's bank borrowings as set out in the Prospectus.